SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/build-custom-property-pane-controls.md

     - **What is your Web part description?** Shows list items from the selected list
     - **Which framework would you like to use?** React

-1. After the scaffolding completes, lock down the version of the project dependencies by running the following command:

-    ```sh
-    npm shrinkwrap
-    ```

 1. Open your project folder in your code editor.
 This article uses Visual Studio Code in the steps and screenshots, but you can use any editor that you prefer.

     ![SharePoint Framework project open in Visual Studio Code](../../../images/custom-property-pane-control-visual-studio-code.png)